templeman/templeman.io/content/note/awesome-ipsum.md

 In the past decade, filler text has undergone somewhat of a renaissance.
 Back in 2011 we got [Bacon Ipsum](https://baconipsum.com/), which showed the world what filler text could be.
 Other variations quickly followed.
-Today we have gone from one venerable standard to literally hundreds of cheeky filler text flavors featuring everything from [zombies](http://www.zombieipsum.com/) to [Nietzsche](http://nietzsche-ipsum.com/).
+Today we have gone from one venerable standard to hundreds of cheeky filler text flavors featuring everything from [zombies](http://www.zombieipsum.com/) to [Nietzsche](http://nietzsche-ipsum.com/).
 In fact, anyone with a clever idea and some basic programming skills can create an ipsum of their own, to the